Shresht7/chronicle/README.md

 ## Planned / Future Work

 `chronicle` is intentionally built in layers.
-Planned additions include:
-- Querying snapshot history
-- Visualization pipelines (SVG, graphs, timelines)
-- Git integration (introducing `sync` command for history import and Git-aware `snapshot`)
-- Additional diff and aggregations views
-These will build on the existing snapshot data model
+Future additions will build on the existing snapshot data model and include:
+- **Visualization Pipelines:** Generating SVG timelines, graphs, and treemaps to visualize project history.
+- **Advanced Querying:** Introducing a `query` command for freeform questions and analysis of the snapshot database.
+- **Additional diff and aggregations views.**

 ---